Kapilmundra/FaceRecognition/README.md

 3. Press Enter continuosly three time to close your camera

 Terms and conditions->
-1. Face recognition folder should be on your desktop  (path set on the program is of desktop).
+1. "FaceRecognition" folder should be on your desktop  (path set on the program is of desktop).

+2. Create "Data" folder in FaceRecognition folder

 2. After creating multiple folder of dataset from the first cell then check in the data folder of face recognition,your created folders name contain the image.

 3. Restart the kernel and run the second cell.
 To start the 📷

+NOTE-> Read the Description & Terms carefully